GameChat: Multi-LLM Dialogue for Safe, Agile, and Socially Optimal Multi-Agent Navigation in Constrained Environments: PROBLEM FORMULATION

 \begin{defn} \textit{A \textbf{social mini-game} (SMG) is a type of POSG.
 Each agent has a desired trajectory $\widetilde{\Gamma}^i$ which is what the agent would follow if it were the only agent.
 The crucial property that makes an SMG is that there is some time $t$ and pair of distinct agents $i,j$ where $C^i(\mathbf{x}_t^i) \cap C^j(\mathbf{x}_t^j) \neq \emptyset$ and $\mathbf{x}_t^i \in \widetilde{\Gamma}^i, \mathbf{x}_t^j \in \widetilde{\Gamma}^j$; i.e., following the desired trajectories would cause the agents to collide at some point in time.} \end{defn}

+We visualize an SMG in Figure~\ref{smgex}.
+Each agent has a straight-line desired trajectory to its goal.
+Both agents must pass through the collision point $\mathcal{Q}$, which models a doorway or the central point of a tight intersection.
+When both agents detect the existence of $\mathcal{S}$, each agent $i$ is a distance $d_i$ from $\mathcal{Q}$.
+We model them as thin, car-like objects of length $l$ and zero width.
+The agents share the velocity constraint $v_{\text{max}}$.
+As a technical detail, for all times $t$ and for each agent $i$, $C^i(\mathbf{x}_t^i)$ does not contain the endpoints of the agent.

-Additionally, each agent is assigned a social priority and we want to maximize social welfare ~\cite{harsanyi1955cardinal}, defined as: \begin{defn} \textit{\textbf{Social welfare} is defined by the sum} { } \textit{where $\tau^i(\Gamma^i)$ is the time-to-goal for agent $i$ if they take the trajectory $\Gamma^i$, and $p^i \in \mathbb{R}^+$ is the \textbf{social priority} of agent i, which serves as a measure of how important it is for agent $i$ to reach its goal}. \end{defn}
+Additionally, each agent is assigned a social priority and we want to maximize social welfare ~\cite{harsanyi1955cardinal}, defined as: \begin{defn} \textit{\textbf{Social welfare} is defined by the sum} { } \textit{where $\tau^i(\Gamma^i)$ is the time-to-goal for agent $i$ if they take the trajectory $\Gamma^i$, and $p^i \in \mathbb{R}^+$ is the \textbf{social priority} of agent i, measuring how important it is for agent $i$ to reach its goal}. \end{defn}

 Note that if $p^i > p^j$ and $\tau^i(\Gamma^i) = \tau^j(\Gamma^j)$, reducing agent $i$'s time-to-goal would more positively impact social welfare than reducing agent $j$'s time-to-goal by the same amount.